 - Availability: You will add the Tag here that you had defined earlier for the MX appliance that will be building the tunnels to Umbrella cloud.

 Verification of the Umbrella IPSec parameters can be viewed by selecting Umbrella

-Meraki dashboard displaying an active Umbrella SIG IPSec tunnel (Security & SD-WAN > VPN Status) should look like the following:
+Meraki dashboard displaying an active Umbrella SIG IPSec tunnel (Security & SD-WAN > Monitor > VPN Status) should look like the following:

 Umbrella Dashboard displaying an active IPSec tunnel to Meraki MX (Deployments > Network Tunnels) should look like the following: